Historical | Pilgrimage

 The mosque was built in Indo-Saracenic style and having very attractive carvings on walls and domes.
 Built with beautiful yellow sandstone, the mosque stands on one side of a huge rectangular platform with three entrances and galleries on three sides.
 There is a small pond in the middle of the complex which is used for ablutions.
 Once it had two tall minarets flanking the main arched gateway, however, their top portions collapsed in the devastating earthquake of 1819 AD and now only the base remains.

 Also known as Mehrab, the prayer hall is designed using black and white marbles.
 The main prayer hall has over 260 columns supporting the roof, with its 15 domes.
 Some of the central domes are carved like lotus flowers, closely related to the typical domes of Jain temples and some of the pillars are carved with the form of a bell hanging on a chain, in reference to the bells that often hang in Hindu temples.
 There is even a carving of an 'Om' symbol on one of the innermost windows of the prayer hall.
 The Wall of Prayer, the qibla is beautifully decorated.
 Pierced stone screens (the 'Jalis') are placed between the two pillars of the central openings.

-Visitors should keep their head covered while entering into the main hall of the mosque.
+Visitors should keep their heads covered while entering the main hall of the mosque.
 Women are not allowed inside the main hall.
-This is considered as an offensive act.
+This is considered an offensive act.